Applicability of diffusion of innovations framework to best practice applications of human performance technology

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 May, Sharon Marie, "Applicability of diffusion of innovations framework to best practice applications of human performance technology" (2004).
 Teaching and Leadership - Dissertations.
-Paper 38.
+38.